The coronavirus crisis: an unprecedented opportunity to advance authentic disability inclusion in our sector and beyond

 The world’s 1 billion people with disabilities are often the most vulnerable in times of crisis.
 They tend to be forgotten in crisis response on any level—national, community, and company.
 For the most part, solutions and discussions surrounding COVID-19 have offered us a microcosm of how disability is viewed in society as a whole: as an afterthought at best or largely invisible and missed entirely at worst.
 There is so much that needs to be done to break down barriers to being seen and heard, and to ensure that the solutions we’re developing and policies we’re implementing are accessible and accommodate people with disabilities.
+It is an an unprecedented opportunity to advance authentic disability inclusion in our sector and beyond.

 This is where our sector comes in—we need to lead in creating the spaces to hear everyone’s voices and perspectives as we work to find solutions that will bring the greatest benefit to all of society in the long run.